- Reviewed: 19 March 2020, 14:05 NZDT

-There is a significant threat from terrorism throughout Somalia.
+There is a extreme threat from terrorism throughout Somalia.
 Terrorist attacks could occur without warning at anytime, anywhere in Somalia and often involve car bombs, multiple explosions and heavily armed gunmen.

 The threat is particularly high in the capital Mogadishu, where terrorist group Al Shabaab continues to conduct attacks on a regular basis.
-Previous attacks have specifically targeted westerners and international organisation personnel.
+Previous attacks have specifically targeted foreigners and personnel from international organisations.

 Other attacks have targeted government buildings, hotels, restaurants, shopping areas, public transport and Mogadishu international airport.
 Further attacks are likely and may target crowded places, high-profile events and events involving government officials.